 EMOM, or Every Minute On the Minute, is a workout structure designed to improve fitness, strength, endurance and technique.
-It is favoured particularly by Crossfit athletes, although it’s overall popularity has been steadily growing even outside of Crossfit boxes.
+It is favoured particularly by functional fitness athletes, although it’s overall popularity has been steadily growing even outside of functional fitness boxes.
 But why is it so popular?
 And could it improve your fitness?

 What Is An EMOM Workout?